mysociety/yournextrepresentative/README.md

 ## Things Still To Do:

-* When creating memberships of the candidate list, set the area to the constituency.

 * Add *some* reasonable CSS at least - I've added foundation and put everything in a 12 wide column, but otherwise spent no time on that.